garv-shah/aporia-network/README.md

 ### Theming

-The Maths Club App follows the [Material UI](https://material.io/design) design standard, utilising a combination of Flutter's built in theming tools, and the [Adaptive Theme](https://pub.dev/packages/adaptive_theme) package to handle light and dark mode changes.
+The Aporia Network follows the [Material UI](https://material.io/design) design standard, utilising a combination of Flutter's built in theming tools, and the [Adaptive Theme](https://pub.dev/packages/adaptive_theme) package to handle light and dark mode changes.